 Livestreaming.
 It’s a nice touch and you have to wonder if wireless carriers knew what they were getting into with the unlimited data plans.

 At $1500, there’s not a better deal on the market.
-Yes, you can opt for the dedicated screen on the controller, but most of us have a tablet lying around.
+Yes, you can opt for the dedicated screen on the controller, but with tablets and smartphones introducing brighter displays, it’s hard to recommend it unless you have an older phone or tablet.
 The extra $300 can be used on batteries.

 Here’s where you need some cash.
 The new DJI Inspire 2.
 Take the Inspire 1 and improve it in all areas and you get one sleek videography platform.
 The Inspire 2 is now a true dual operator thanks to a front-facing 720p camera for one operator, while another controls the 360-degree camera.

 And it’s here where things get interesting.
-DJI has two cameras to add to the base $3000 drone.
-The X4S and the X5S.
-If you choose the X4S, the total hits $3600.
+DJI has three cameras to add to the base $3000 drone.
+The X4S, X5S and X7.
+If you choose the X4S, the total hits $4100.
 Being honest, unless you need the 360-degree gimbal, paying double over the Phantom 4 Pro makes no sense.
 There’s not a lot of difference between the two sensors or capabilities.

 There are a few benefits thanks to the processing power onboard the Inspire 2.
 Burst mode hits 14fps in both DNG and JPEG formats.
 The 4K video is oversampled to 5.2K, giving you more data to work with.
 Bitrates and the megapixel stay the same.